 Sleep Out is an immersive experience that allows you to explore the causes of youth homelessness, connect with the kids at Covenant House and learn about how your fundraising is supporting tangible solutions.
-Most importantly, by taking up the challenge of spending one night on the streets with nothing but a sleeping bag and a piece of cardboard, you are demonstrating your commitment to making a difference in the lives of the most vulnerable.
+Most importantly, by taking up the challenge of spending one night on the streets with a sleeping bag and a piece of cardboard, you are demonstrating your commitment to making a difference in the lives of the most vulnerable.

-We convert our gym into an event space and sleepers have the chance to engage with current and alumni Covenant House Toronto youth along with front-line staff.
+We convert our gym into an event space and sleepers have the chance to engage with Covenant House Toronto youth along with front-line staff.
 Dinner is prepared and served by the youth in our Cooking for Life program and features typical menu items that are served to our youth on a daily basis.
 There is ample opportunity to connect and make a genuine impression on our youth during dinner, and many past sleepers have found this to be a very impactful part of the evening.

 Your attention will be focused on the youth when they muster the courage to get up and speak in front of the crowd – sharing their personal stories about how they came to us, what they've endured and where they are now.
 Their stories may be heartbreaking but many are also heartwarming.
 You'll hear first-hand how the dollars raised directly help our youth.

 After dinner sleepers are divided into groups for additional programming designed to enhance your understanding of the roots and challenges surrounding youth homelessness, the work we do and how to help be a part of the solution.

 We regroup in the gym for an awards ceremony where we celebrate participants who have gone to extraordinary lengths to raise funds and cheer very loudly for our top fundraiser.